mhevery/jasmine-node/README.md

 what's new
 ----------
+*  Ability to test specs written in Literate Coffee-Script
 *  Teamcity Reporter reinstated.
 *  Ability to specify multiple files to test via list in command line
 *  Ability to suppress stack trace with <code>--noStack</code>